leebyron/til/entries/ikigai.md

 These concerns turn out to be somewhat valid.
 In fact the origin of this venn-diagram concept is not Japanese at all, but instead comes from a book by Spanish Astrologist, Andrés Zuzunaga.
-[Marc Winn's blog post] combined [Andrés Zuzunga's original graphic] with the idea of Ikigai presented in [Dan Buettner's TED talk] and voilà.
+[Marc Winn's blog post] combined [Andrés Zuzunaga's original graphic] with the idea of Ikigai presented in [Dan Buettner's TED talk] and voilà.

 Despite it's shortcomings and misappropriation I still really like this mental model for considering career progression and debugging gaps in a sense of